 Our dietitian offers either one to one consultations or group advice sessions around healthy eating, nutrition and physical well-being.
 The quality of our diets can have a significant impact on both our mental and physical well-being.

 Gardening can be of great benefit to our psycho-emotional health.
-From nurturing a plant from seed, touching soil, doing some heavy digging, working as part of a team, or simply being surrounded by plants.
+From nurturing a plant from seed, touching soil, doing some heavy digging, working as part of a team, being surrounded by plants, to the joy of seeing a garden space you have created thrive with colour and food.
 Gardening has been shown to have immense value to improving well-being.
 Spring to Life is linked with a number of allotment projects and community gardens around the city.

 We organise trips to nature areas within and around Birmingham, giving people an opportunity to find peace through connection with nature.
 Being in nature can have a positive impact on our well-being by reducing stress, and improving mood.
 We aim to familiarise people with particular nature areas, in order for them to visit these in the future independantly of us.

 We work with groups to engage in supporting wildlife habitats and biodiversity, through different conservation activities.
 The well-being factors in this are: the experience of being immersed in nature and wildlife rich environments, actively working to support life of the planet, as well as all the benefits that gardening itself brings.
 We often work in sites of great natural beauty that are rich in biodiveristy.